 The State Board for Professional Medical Conduct (Board), with the Department of Health's Office of Professional Medical Conduct (OPMC), administers the State's physician conduct program.
-Its mission is to protect the public from medical negligence, incompetence and other kinds of professional misconduct by the over 112,500 physicians1 licensed in New York State.
+Its mission is to protect the public from medical negligence, incompetence and other kinds of professional misconduct by the over 122,000 physicians1 licensed in New York State.
 The Board is a vital patient safety protection for those who access New York's health care system.

-Public Health Law (PHL) §230(14) requires an annual report to the Legislature, the Governor and other executive offices, the medical profession, medical professional societies, consumer agencies and other interested persons.
-This report discusses the Board's 2017 experience.
+Public Health Law (PHL) § 230(14) requires an annual report to the Legislature, the Governor and other executive offices, the medical profession, medical professional societies, consumer agencies and other interested persons.
+This report discusses the Board's 2020 experience.

-As of December 31, 2017, the Board consists of 68 physician and 27 non-physician lay members.
-Lay members include members of the public, to ensure that the patient perspective is represented on the Board.
+As of December 31, 2020, the Board consists of 62 physician and 26 non-physician public members.
+Public members are non-physician professionals from diverse backgrounds, to ensure that the patient perspective is represented on the Board.
 Physician members are appointed by the Commissioner of Health with recommendations for membership received largely from medical and professional societies.
-The Commissioner, with the approval of the Governor, appoints lay members of the Board.
+The Commissioner, with the approval of the Governor, appoints public members of the Board.
 By law, at least 20 percent of the Board's members are appointed by the Board of Regents.